ComBin/puppet-opensearch/README.md

 Plugin name formats that are supported include:

-* `elasticsearch/plugin/version` (for official elasticsearch plugins downloaded from download.elastic.co)
+* `opensearch/plugin/version` (for official opensearch plugins downloaded from download.elastic.co)
 * `groupId/artifactId/version` (for community plugins downloaded from maven central or OSS Sonatype)
 * `username/repository` (for site plugins downloaded from github master)